ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 5 - Complete Forgejo platform.md

    - Never use this administrator user for everyday Forgejo usage (like for uploading Git repositories).

-2. Create a new normal user for regular usage of your Forgejo platform:
+2. Create a new regular user for regular usage of your Forgejo platform:

-   - Enable 2FA to this normal user.
+   - Enable 2FA to this regular user.
    - Assign its own SSH and GPG keys to this user, which are used for Git authentication and commit signing respectively.

 ## Forgejo platform's Kustomize project attached to this guide series